NRC's Research Integrity Policy

 4.2 Disputes within research team(s)

 For the purposes of this policy, research misconduct does not include situations that may arise from disputes within research teams rather than from a breach of integrity.
 Such cases might be related, for example, to disagreements about authorship credits prior to publication, sharing of data, access to equipment or budget issues.
-If such cases cannot be settled at the portfolio level, the Vice-President (VP) responsible for the division concerned can consider resolution mechanisms such as mediation.
+If such cases cannot be settled at the research centre level, the Vice-President (VP) responsible for the division concerned can consider resolution mechanisms such as mediation.

 4.3 Honest error or differences in interpretation